You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Trucks may run off the road because the driver was attempting to avoid a collision or because a driver was distracted or nodding off.
 Accidents involving running off the road may be single-vehicle accidents or may involve multiple vehicles.

 A jackknife accident may occur when a truck driver slams on the brakes, causing the trailer to swing out at an angle to the cab, like a pocketknife folding together.
 An 18 wheeler that jackknifes at high speed may cause a multi-vehicle accident with serious injuries.

-Rear end collisions are among the most common type of collisions involving large trucks, accounting for nearly a quarter of accidents in the Large Truck Causation Study, a comprehensive federal report on truck crashes.
+Rear-end collisions are among the most common type of collisions involving large trucks, accounting for nearly a quarter of accidents in the Large Truck Causation Study, a comprehensive federal report on truck crashes.
 Because of their weight, trucks take a longer distance than smaller vehicles to stop.
 Truck drivers may fail to detect changing traffic conditions such as work zone congestion ahead that require the truck to brake.
-A fatigued or drowsy driver may have slowed reactions that prevent the driver from avoiding a crash.
+A tired or drowsy driver may have slowed reactions that prevent the driver from avoiding a crash.

 Bridge strikes involving 18 wheelers are a serious issue, causing injuries and fatalities each year.
 Bridge strikes are typically avoidable accidents caused by a truck driver’s failure to familiarize himself with the route and pay attention to road signs warning of height restrictions on bridges and overpasses.
-A driver who strikes a bridge may come to a sudden halt and precipitate a rear end collision involving other vehicles following behind.
+A driver who strikes a bridge may come to a sudden halt and precipitate a rear-end collision involving other vehicles following behind.

 What to do After a Truck Accident